 It uses the integrated physics engine for collision.
 Since the shader pipeline was simplified in Cocos Creator 2.3.x, I've decided to give it a go, so the locked target that ondulates uses a custom shader.
 Pretty happy with my first dip into shader programming!

-Level design proved a bit of a challenge, as I've tried to make the game quite diverse and introduce many different challange types.
+Level design proved a bit of a challenge, as I've tried to make the game quite diverse and introduce many different mechanics and "enemies".
 Because of this, I had to make additional art during this phase, but, in the end, I think it's worth it.
 I'm quite happy with the levels inspired by bullet-hell shooters, merging together with a hyper-casual mechanics resulted in something...interesting.

 The background music is called Superconnected Sleep and was composed by Soft And Furious, one of the aliases of the French music composer Monplaisir.